 You can never assume someone lacks capacity based on their age, appearance, behaviour or assumptions about any medical condition they may have.

-Guidance from the Mental Capacity Act provides that a person who lacks capacity cannot do one of more of the following:
+Guidance from the MCA provides that a person who lacks capacity cannot do one of more of the following:

 - Understand the information relevant to a decision;

 - Weigh up or use that information as part of the process of making a decision; and

 - Communicate their decision (it does not have to be verbally).

 We can help you with queries relating to mental capacity, such as determining whether an individual can provide instructions to create a Lasting Power of Attorney (LPA) or whether an application for Deputyship through the Court of Protection is more suitable.

 What is an Attorney?